sunaku/enthium/README.md

 Notably, the differences between Engram/mer and Enthium are so minimal that one might switch to it completely with about 6 hours of practice, spread over 2-3 days (start Friday and use weekend), to unlock all letters in [KeyBr] training.

+See also: [my blog post]( https://sunaku.github.io/enthium-keyboard-layout.html ) on the unexpected journey "down the rabbit hole" that led me to develop this keyboard layout.

 [Hands Down Promethium]: https://reddit.com/r/KeyboardLayouts/comments/1g66ivi
 [Arno's Engram 2.0]:     https://engram.dev